-Item Unit Value Comment CAPEX Relative cost \$ / kW 7,356 There is limited data available due to low deployment of technology especially at commercial scale.
-Relative costing has derived from the CATAPULT Guide to a Floating Offshore Wind Farm (associated costing spreadsheet) and aligned to consider the hypothetical project outlined in section 4.3.5).
+Item Unit Value Comment CAPEX Relative cost \$ / kW 7,724 There is limited data available due to low deployment of technology especially at commercial scale.
+Relative costing has derived from the CATAPULT Guide to a Floating Offshore Wind Farm (associated costing spreadsheet) and aligned to consider the hypothetical project outlined in section0.
 The variation between fixed and floating CAPEX noted is in line with other Offshore Wind costing analysis.
-Exchange rate at time of print: 1 GBP - 1.83 AUD (2021 average) Total CAPEX cost \$ 3,177,962,620 Equipment cost \$ 1,849,470,049 Approximately 58% of CAPEX cost - typical 14 .
-Installation cost \$ 1,198,248,201 Approximately 38% of CAPEX cost - typical.
-Development and Project Management \$ 130,244,370 Assuming 4% of CAPEX due to large project scale.
-Fuel connection costs \$ N/A OPEX Fixed O&M Cost \$ / MW (Net) 233,299 O&M cost for floating offshore wind is expected to be greater than onshore wind as floating wind farms are located further from the port, exposed to more harsh weather conditions and the immature technology, procedures and efficiencies.
+Exchange rate at time of print: 1 GBP - 1.83 AUD (2021 average) Total CAPEX cost \$ 3,336,681,600 Total installed capacity of 432MW

+Item Unit Value Comment Equipment cost \$ 2,836,179,360 Approximately 85% of CAPEX cost - typical 12 .
+Installation cost \$ 367,034,976 Approximately 11% of CAPEX cost - typical.
+Development and Project Management \$ 133,467,264 Assuming 4% of CAPEX due to large project scale.
+Fuel connection costs \$ N/A OPEX · · Floating O&M Cost \$ / MW (Net) 247,297 O&M cost for floating offshore wind is expected to be greater than onshore wind as floating wind farms are located further from the port, exposed to more harsh weather conditions and the immature technology, procedures and efficiencies.
 As stated, there is limited data available which is very relevant for OPEX.
 Some publicly available is based on demonstration scale projects which is not representative of a 400 MW wind farm.
-The figure is taken from a US based study as this was deemed most representative and is in line with other industry values 15 .
-Variable O&M Cost \$ / MWh (Net) - Included in the fixed component.
-Annual O&M Cost \$ 118,959,695 Annual average cost over the design life
+The figure is taken from a US based study as this was deemed most representative and is in line with other industry values 13 .
+Variable O&M Cost \$ / MWh (Net) - It is included in the fixed component by assuming an offshore farm situated within 50 km distance of the shoreline.
+Annual O&M Cost \$ 106,832,278 Annual average cost over the design life